 Events on Council land

-- For events to be held on Council land, event organisers must apply to Council for permission to use the land before submitting an application to DHHS.
-Contact Cardinia Shire Council Customer Service on 1300 787 624 or email@example.com
+- For events to be held on Council land, event organisers must apply to Council for permission to use the land before submitting an application to Department of Health.
+Contact Cardinia Shire Council Customer Service on 1300 787 624 or firstname.lastname@example.org

-- Once we have given permission and the application has been submitted to DHHS, we will start the necessary assessments.
+- Once we have given permission and the application has been submitted to Department of Health, we will start the necessary assessments.

-- We will give final approval for the event to proceed when you provide evidence that DHHS have approved the event and relevant conditions placed on the event by DHHS and Council have been met.
+- We will give final approval for the event to proceed when you provide evidence that Department of Health have approved the event and relevant conditions placed on the event by Department of Health and Council have been met.

-- All markets with stalls selling items other than food are required to register their market with the Department of Health and Human Services.
+- Markets are required to register with the Department of Health.